Trenzo55/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back will take you to previous working directory 11-lists will list content working directory, parent of working directory and /boot 12-file_type will prints the type of the file named iamafile 13-symbolic_link that does an ls of /bin
+14-copy_html will copy html file from working dir to parent dir
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~